-‘Dance Moms’ News: Abby Miller’s Replacements Named, ALDC Doing Bad Without Her?
+‘Dance Moms’ News: Abby Miller’s Replacements Named, ALDC Suffering Without Her?

 With the sentencing getting closer, Abby Miller has recently been thinking about how the legal woes will turn out.
 They have been stressing out the Dance Moms star in the past few weeks, especially since she could be facing two and a half years of prison time.

 While the extension of the hearing would allow her to be part of the rest of the Dance Moms Season 7, it appears that she chose not be there.
-But Miller still in the know about production schedules suggests that the show is open to her returning.
+However, Miller, still in the know about production schedules, suggests that the show is open to her returning.

 It will be interesting to see how Lifetime will handle Abby’s exit.
 Having played an important part in the reality show from the start and with fans convinced that Dance Moms will not be Dance Moms without her, Miller is expected to at least be acknowledged for everything she did for the series before she bids adieu.